jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 ### 267 Protection of name
-(1) No body may be incorporated or registered under any enactment or in any other manner— (a) under the name New Zealand Lotteries Commission ; or (b) under any other name that so resembles the name of the Lotteries Commission that it is likely to mislead any person.
+(1) No body may be incorporated or registered under any enactment or in any other manner— (a) under the name New Zealand Lotteries Commission; or (b) under any other name that so resembles the name of the Lotteries Commission that it is likely to mislead any person.
 (2) No person other than the Lotteries Commission may, either alone or with any other person,— (a) trade or carry on business under the name New Zealand Lotteries Commission unless that person has carried on business continuously under the name of New Zealand Lotteries Commission since any date before 1 November 1986; or